- ICDS Institutional Video: https://vimeo.com/104051235

 Orientation at ICDS consists of 1-2 days in the mountains north of San José.
 An interactive workshop functions as a “buffer” to help students adjust to culture shock.
 The session is conducted by ICDS staff, as well as a professional psychologist with ample experience in the area of multicultural education.
 Practical information about transportation, housing, and communication is also provided, with an emphasis on safety in and around the San José area.

-All students live with Costa Rican host families, who will provide 2 meals a day Monday-Thursday and 3 meals a day Friday-Sunday, plus one load of laundry per week.
-All ASA student housing is located in safe neighborhoods, within a reasonable distance from the university.
+All students live with Costa Rican host families, who will provide 2 meals a day Monday-Thursday and 3 meals a day Friday-Sunday, WiFi, and one load of laundry per week.
+Internet All ASA student housing is located in safe neighborhoods, within a reasonable distance from the university.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 ASA semester programs in San José include 1 overnight excursions and 2 day excursions.
 Summer programs include 2 day excursions.
 Destinations may vary by term.
 Past terms have included trips to: